hpcc-systems/MAF/packages/aws/README.md

 ### `When at least one task is running for service {string} in cluster {string}`

+Checks if the service in a cluster has at least one task running on ecs

 ### `When ecs taskDefinition {string} exists`
 ### `When ecs taskDefinition {string} does not exist`